Nithesh8678/meshT/nonet-app-node/HACKATHON_README.md

 ---

-## ⚡ **WHAT IS NONET?**
+## ⚡ **WHAT IS meshT?**

-**NONET** is a revolutionary React Native application that enables **offline cryptocurrency transactions** through mesh networking technology.
+**meshT** is a revolutionary React Native application that enables **offline cryptocurrency transactions** through mesh networking technology.
 Built for ETH Delhi 2024, it showcases the future of decentralized finance without internet dependency.

 ### 🔥 **KEY FEATURES**